Total tells Iran it's quitting South Pars gas project

-PARIS (Reuters) - French oil and gas major Total confirmed on Monday that it had notified the Iranian authorities of its withdrawal from the multi-billion dollar South Pars gas project after it failed to obtain a waiver from U.S. sanctions.
+PARIS (Reuters) - French oil and gas major Total (TOTF.PA) confirmed on Monday that it had notified the Iranian authorities of its withdrawal from the multi-billion dollar South Pars gas project after it failed to obtain a waiver from U.S. sanctions.

 “The contractual process is ongoing,” Total said in an emailed statement.